rwth-iat/aas-submodel-template-to-py/README.md

 all the required submodel element-specific classes.

 ## Missing Features
-Sub2Py currently works only with AAS files that are consistent with the AAS Metamodel V2.0.1.
+aas-submodel-template-to-py currently works only with AAS files that are consistent with the AAS Metamodel V2.0.1.
 However, we plan to introduce the following improvements:
 - Support AAS Metamodel V3.0
 - Simultaneous support for multiple AAS-Metamodel versions
   - Simultaneous support for multiple basyx-python-sdk versions